ChristophPirringer/PizzaCompanyJS/README.md

 # PizzaCompany

-##### Web app to oder pizzas, sporting base-ingredients and teh chance to add additional custom ingredients, latest revision 18 September 2015
+##### Web app to order pizzas, sporting base-ingredients and the chance to add additional custom ingredients, latest revision 18 September 2015

 #### By **Christoph Pirringer**

 ## Description

-The app creates a base Pizzas-object, which takes values such as size, quantity of pizzas and how much of the base-ing redients of cheese, bacon and veggies are wanted.
+The app creates a base Pizzas-object, which takes values such as size, quantity of pizzas and how much of the base-ingredients of cheese, bacon and veggies are wanted.
 Additionally, the user can enter custom-ingredients in dynamically created forms.
 Lastly, prices for the base-order, custom-ingredients and the total price are displayed.
 Additionally, the user can also 'rate' the Pizzas by changing the background of the Pizza-Company page.

 ## Setup